Alan Berg (global nutrition advocate): Awards and recognitions

 Berg received the William A. Jump Award as the Outstanding Young (under 37) Public Servant in U.S. Government for his work in India during the 1960s.
 He was named a Belding Scholar by the Foundation for Child Development.
 In 1992, he was awarded the Society of Nutrition Education's "Voices Who Have Changed Nutrition" Award.

 In 2008, Berg received the United Nations Achievement Award for Lifelong Service to Nutrition.

-Berg was also was recognized for the project conception and development of "Bon Appétit!", the nutrition-themed 2003 album that won the Grammy Award for Best Musical Album for Children.
+Berg was also recognized for the project conception and development of "Bon Appétit!", the nutrition-themed 2003 album that won the Grammy Award for Best Musical Album for Children.